Manikanta-kalyan/Photo-Editor/README.md

 1. Complete information about the project is present in <strong>"photo_editor_documentation"</strong> above.
 <br>
 <br>
-2. You can see the Photo Editor poster to know about the application:
+2. You can view the Photo Editor poster to know about the application:
 (https://github.com/Manikanta-kalyan/Photo-Editor/assets/63790999/1cb14946-d2ca-403a-a075-d64b73eb4dd5)
 <br>
 <br>